Loganator17/InSAR_2D_decomposition_calculator/README_GMTSAR.md

 #Use grdmath to calculate the incidence angles. arccos(look_up_radians)= incidence angle
 gmt grdmath look_up.grd ACOS = incidence_in_radians.grd

-#Repeat these steps for both LOS datasets
+#Repeat these steps; both LOS datasets need corresponding incidence angle information

 ########PART 3: import data into Python

 #find the azimuth with SAT_baseline.
 Use the median Azimuth produced by this command
 # put the azimuth directly into the python script; this is the same for every pixel

-#run los_decomp.py
+#run decomp_LOS.py
+#for larger datasets, use splitter.sh and process.sh to complete each decomposition in sections
+#This is necessary, as larger datasets will max out the python memory limit for the inversion.

 python los_decomp.px ascend.xyz incidence_ascend.xyz descend.xyz incidence_descend.xyz

 ########Part 4: finalize output